ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign linkId="catalogEndpointDeleteEntries" %}
 {% assign method="DELETE" %}
 {% assign endpoint="/catalogs/:catalogUuid/{:catalogEntryKeys}" %}
-{% assign summary="Deletes entries specified by :catalogEntryKeys<br/> for the catalog with :catalogUuid" %}
+{% assign summary="Deletes :catalogEntryKeys<br/> for the catalog with :catalogUuid" %}
 {% assign description="" %}

 {% assign exampleCaption="Delete the entries with key 1 and 3 from the catalog with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}